Kingdom Hearts just became fun again

 So when you dive into 0.2 and see Kingdom Hearts rendered with current-gen gaming power, when you see the Kingdom Hearts we've been dreaming of since the PS3 was announced, you'll get your first wave of excitement for the franchise's future.

 The original Kingdom Hearts came out back in 2002, and in that time the franchise's story has become impossible to encapsulate with any precision in one sentence.
-It follows Sora, Riku and Kairi as they battle the forces of darkness.
-But Donald, Goofy and Mickey Mouse are also there.
-And three new friends, Terra, Aqua and Ven were introduced in a prequel, and they're really important too.
+It follows Sora, Riku and Kairi as they battle the dark Master Xehanort, who shows up in a few different forms.
+Thankfully, Disney's Donald, Goofy and Mickey Mouse have your back.
+Later, three new friends, Terra, Aqua and Ven were introduced in a prequel, and they're really important too.

 0.2, a sequel to that prequel, follows Keyblade master Aqua as she wanders through the world of darkness.
 I've felt the plot of the franchise, despite being complex, was followable up until Dream Drop Distance, was a bit of a mess.
 I won't reveal any details, but 0.2 succeeds at simplifying everything and giving Kingdom Hearts III a clear direction.